bookofproofs/bookofproofs.github.io/_sources/history/18th-century/waring.md

 **Edward Waring** was an English mathematician who gave many results about decomposing numbers into sums of powers and sums of primes.

 ### Mathematical Profile (Excerpt):
-* John Waring married Elizabeth and their son Edward was educated at Shrewsbury school.
 * Waring entered Magdalene College, Cambridge on 24 March 1753.
 * On 24 April 1754 Waring was elected a fellow of Magdalene College.
 * Waring's most famous work was Meditationes Algebraicae which he worked on during the next few years.